friedrich-de/AnimecardsWebsite/docs/yomichansetup.md

-# Setting up Yomichan
+# Setting up Yomichan/Yomitan

+**Disclaimer: [Yomichan](https://foosoft.net/projects/yomichan/) is no longer maintained.
+A new fork called [Yomitan](https://github.com/themoeway/yomitan) has emerged to fix most of the bugs Yomichan still had and to enable the Manifest V3 transition that will make Yomichan unusable on Chrome.
+Moving forward, it is recommended to switch over to Yomitan.**

-Yomichan is a web browser extension with a pop-up dictionary function that also lets you create Anki flashcards.
+Yomitan is a web browser extension with a pop-up dictionary function that also lets you create Anki flashcards.
 Creating your own flashcards using Japanese content you are consuming is what people refer to as 'mining'.
-The remarkable thing about Yomichan is the amount of customizability it offers as well as the support for a variety of Japanese dictionary.
+The remarkable thing about Yomitan is the amount of customizability it offers as well as the support for a variety of Japanese dictionary.

 If you haven't done, so already you should verify you are using